ulrichriegel/Pareto/README.md

 # Pareto

-Pareto is an R package providing methods and tools for the Pareto and the piecewise Pareto distribution which are useful for pricing of reinsurance treaties:
+Pareto is an R package providing methods and tools for the Pareto, the piecewise Pareto and the generalized Pareto distribution which are useful for pricing of reinsurance treaties:

 - Distribution functions, densities and quantile functions
 - Layer mean and variance